camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

     Assess Credit Worthiness
 ```

-Assume you have the task of cancelling the instance of *Assess Credit Worthiness* and starting the activity *Register Application*.
-There are two orderings for these two instructions: Either the cancellation is performed first, or the instantiation is performed first.
+Assume you have the task of canceling the instance of *Assess Credit Worthiness* and starting the activity *Register Application*.
+There are two orderings for these two instructions: Either the cancelation is performed first, or the instantiation is performed first.
 In the former case, the code looks as follows:

 ```java
 ProcessInstance processInstance = ...;